-In the course of the project we have developed a software which fully automates all steps from the evaluation of the quality of the document image to the decision on the admissibility of contractual regulations.
+In the course of the project, we have developed a program that fully automates all steps from the evaluation of the quality of the document image to the decision on the admissibility of contractual regulations.
 The results of the individual steps are prepared in such a way that the user can understand the decision-making process and adapt it if necessary.

-The central element of our client's service is an online platform on which customers can upload their digitised documents and partner lawyers can then retrieve them.
+The central element of our client's service is an online platform on which customers can upload their digitized documents and partner lawyers can then retrieve them.

 In principle, the platform can be expanded with additional modules that optimize or even automate existing processes.

-Available input: scan or photograph of the rental agreement as PDF file.
+Available input: scan or photograph of the rental agreement as a PDF file.